pwaring/dns-sync-zone/README.md

 ## Support

 If you're having trouble using the script, or have run across a bug, please open an issue on GitHub.
-This support route is free and provided in the maintainer's spare time.
+This support route is free and provided in the author's spare time.

-Paid support is available from the maintainer.
-Please email them directly at paul@xk7.net for details.
+Paid support is available directly from the author.
+Please email them at paul@xk7.net for details.

 ## Contributions